ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 2. Use the `Set-InformationBarrierPolicy` cmdlet using an Identity parameter, and specify any changes you want to make.

-    For example, suppose a policy was defined by using this cmdlet: `New-InformationBarrierPolicy -Name "Seg5CannotTalkToSeg6or7" -AssignedSegment "Seg5" -SegmentsBlocked "Seg6, Seg7"`
+    For example, suppose a policy was defined by using this cmdlet: `New-InformationBarrierPolicy -Name "ResearchBlockedFromSalesMarketing" -AssignedSegment "Research" -SegmentsBlocked "Sales, Marketing"`

-    Suppose we want to change it so that people in Seg5 can only communicate with people in Seg8, and that we want to rename the policy to *Seg5CanOnlyTalkToSeg8*.
-To make these changes, we might use a cmdlet like this: `Set-InformationBarrierPolicy -Identity 43c37853-ea10-4b90-a23d-ab8c93772471 -Name "Seg5CanOnlyTalkToSeg8" -SegmentsAllowed "Seg8"`
+    Suppose we want to change it so that people in Research can only communicate with people in HR.
+To make this change, we might use a cmdlet like this: `Set-InformationBarrierPolicy -Identity 43c37853-ea10-4b90-a23d-ab8c93772471 -SegmentsAllowed "HR"`

 3. Repeat steps 1-2 for each policy you want to edit.